 Piclidenoson, our lead therapeutic product candidate, is in development for the treatment of autoimmune-inflammatory diseases.
-In certain of our pharmacological studies, Piclidenoson has also shown potential for development for the treatment of Crohn's disease.
 Piclidenoson is a highly-selective, orally bioavailable small molecule synthetic drug, which targets the A3AR.
-Based on our clinical studies to date, we believe that Piclidenoson has a favorable safety profile and significant anti-inflammatory effects as a result of its capability to inhibit the production of inflammatory cytokines, such as TNF- α , IL-6 and IL-1, and chemokines, or small cytokines, such as MMPs, by signaling key proteins such as NF- κ B and PKB/AKT.
+Based on our clinical studies to date, we believe that Piclidenoson has a favorable safety profile and significant anti-inflammatory effects as a result of its capability to inhibit the production of inflammatory cytokines, such as TNF-α, IL-6 and IL-1, chemokines and MMPs, by modulating key proteins such as NF-кB and PKB/AKT.
 Overall, these up-stream events result in apoptosis of inflammatory cells.
 See Figure 1 below.
 Piclidenoson's anti-inflammatory effect is mediated via the A3AR, which is highly expressed in inflammatory cells.